gethyperai/hypercode/README.md

 console.log(isEarthFlat); // false
 ```

 You can also pass information along with your queries in the form of `context`.
-Context represents bundles of live data with relevance to the query, ensuring the LLM his given all the information necessary to product an accurate response.
+Context represents bundles of live data with relevance to the query, ensuring the LLM is given all the information necessary to produce an accurate response.
 You can build context objects in the [Hyper app](https://app.gethyper.ai), then use them in Hypercode:

 ```javascript
 const { data: productLaunchDate } = await hyper.types.datetime(